 14b.
 If this person speaks more than one non-English language and cannot determine which is spoken more often, report the one the person first learned to speak.

 15a.
-If the person did not live in the United States one year ago, mark the "No, outside the United States and Puerto Rico" box and print the name of the foreign country, or U.S. Virgin Islands, Guam, etc., where the person lived.
-Be specific when printing the name of foreign country, for example, specify whether Northern Ireland or the Republic of Ireland (Eire); North or South Korea; England, Scotland or Wales (not Great Britain or United Kingdom).
-Specify the particular country or island in the Caribbean (not, for example, West Indies).
+If the person did not live in the United States or Puerto Rico one year ago, mark the "No, outside the United States and Puerto Rico" box and print the name of the foreign country, or U.S. Virgin Islands, Guam, etc., where the person lived.
+Be specific when printing the name of foreign country; for example, specify Czech Republic or Slovakia, no Czechoslovakia; North or South Korea, not Korea.
+Specify the particular country, not region.
+For example, specify Jamaica, not West Indies; Kenya, not East Africa.
 Then SKIP to question 16.

-If the person lived somewhere else in the United States one year ago, mark the "No, different house in the United States" box.
+If the person lived somewhere else in the United States or Puerto Rico one year ago, mark the "No, different house in the United States or Puerto Rico" box.

 15b.
 Include the house or structure number; street name; street type (for example, St., Road, Ave.); and the street direction (if a direction such as "North" is part of the address).
 For example, print 1239 N. Main St. or 1239 Main St., N.W., not just 1239 Main.
 If the person lived in Puerto Rico, the address should also include the name of the development or condominium.